Betty Behrens: Academic career

-After her return to the United Kingdom, Behrens held research posts at Bedford College, London and at University College, Oxford.
+After her return to the United Kingdom, Behrens held research posts at Bedford College, London (now Royal Holloway, University of London) and at University College, Oxford.
 In 1935, she was elected a Fellow of Newnham College, Cambridge.
 Additionally, she was appointed an assistant lecturer in the Faculty of History, University of Cambridge in 1938 and promoted to lecturer the following year.
+Behrens was just 34 years old when she was promoted to lecturer, and she was therefore one of a remarkable group of successful women academics of the early part of the twentieth century.
 Her research in the mid-1930s was focused on Henry VIII, and she published academic papers on this period including on his divorce and on resident diplomats.
 Her interests moved to later English history and in 1941 she published an article on Charles II.